 11. Adding Mashed Bananas & Flour Mixture to Batter:

 Add the banana-sour milk mixture and the prepared flour mixture in partial batches to the batter and blend with the electric blender on low-speed until just incorporated, about 30 seconds.

-The final batter will a little golden color and be mostly smooth with tiny little chunks of fruit.
+The final batter will be a little golden color and be mostly smooth with tiny little chunks of fruit.

+12. Batter Up The Pans, Bake & Cool: